Training this fall:

 We've been using email for well over 20 years, making up the rules as we've gone along.
 In this session we'll share some guidelines on how to effectively write and respond to emails in a way that is clear, concise, and polite, and offer suggestions on ways to avoid technology mistakes when drafting and sending emails.

-- Check back for schedule
+Check back for schedule or available on request

 Effective Telephone Skills: